martinpaljak/jose/README.md

 }
 ```
 NOTES
-- "iat", "nbf" and "exp" MUST be present
+- "iat", "nbf" and "exp" MUST be present and MUST be checked against current time when consumed
 - "iss" SHOULD be present and represent the "x" of EdDSA public key for self-contained NPK-s
 - "kid" SHOULD be present and represent the JWT thumbprint of a pinned public key.

-When used signing the following:
+#### When used signing the following:
 ```
 {
   "kid" : "WgL_9NpEmJtUBQ8q-Ff3txkU2vInbZxFF9rxeintiRU",